Join 800 volunteers (so far!) in building the nation’s first Youth Tiny House Village

 - Restorative justice covenant and community process

-In addition to a prototype built in 2017, YSA will be building two houses in March and April of 2019 and 12 houses in August and September.
 We are actively recruiting members of our community to support us with advocacy, fundraising, and building at our Habitat for Humanity-style builds.

 The Youth Housing Crisis